Articles on Shifting Sands

 Read the author’s views of The Old Bailey Trial and further analysis here.

-This is a slightly edited version of the The Berer Blog piece dated 26 March 2018 and republished here with permission.
+This is a slightly edited version of the piece written by Marge Berer for The Berer Blog dated 26 March 2018.
+Republished here with her permission.

 Previous writing by The Berer Blog on this issue which covers the first two cases that took place in the UK:

 Reflections on the recent arrest in London of two people for female genital mutilation (FGM).
 Berer Blog, 14 April 2014.

 Acquittals in the FGM case in London: justice was done and was seen to be done, but what now?
 Berer Blog, 10 February 2015.